 Unbromated Unbleached Enriched Wheat Flour [Flour, Malted Barley Flour, Niacin, Reduced Iron, Thiamin Mononitrate (Vitamin B1), Riboflavin (Vitamin B2), Folic Acid], Vegetable Oils (Canola, Sunflower and/Or Soybean), Nonfat Milk, High Fructose Corn Syrup, Salt, Partially Hydrogenated Soybean Oil, Contain 2% Or Less of: Yeast, Spices, Calcium Propionate ( to Retard Spoilage), Onion Powder and Parsley

-The corn bread I made tonight and the stuffing I am planning to make has ZERO of these ingredients.
-It’s amazing how processed this stuffing mix is – All sorts of health sabotaging ingredients – High Fructose Corn Syrup (GMO REFINED SUGAR), Partially Hydrogenated Oil (TRANSFAT) and Preservatives (INFLAMMATORIES)!
+The cornbread I made tonight and the stuffing I am planning to make has ZERO of these ingredients.
+It’s amazing how processed this stuffing mix is, they contain all sorts of health sabotaging ingredients – High Fructose Corn Syrup (GMO REFINED SUGAR), Partially Hydrogenated Oil (TRANSFAT) and Preservatives (INFLAMMATORIES)!
 Yuck!

 Choosing to use a pre-packaged stuffing mix like this is basically like saying to your family and friends “I give thanks to you – here’s to having a shorter disease filled life!”

 Why anyone would knowingly feed their family this stuff is beyond me.
 I guess that’s part of the problem, most people think this is just dried bread and spices assuming the best.
 You know what assuming does…Whenever you buy something prepackaged ALWAYS look at the ingredients so you know what you are buying.